alipejman/alipejman/README.md

-# 👋 Hello, I'm Ali pejman!
+# 👋 Hi , this is αℓi pejman!

 ## 🎓 About Me
 I am a dedicated student pursuing a degree in English Translation, with 4 years of web development experience.
 My passion for coding and language motivates me to create seamless web applications.